patrick1729/calc-react-redux/README.md

 cd Calculator
 ```
 Create React App is the best way to start building a new React single page application.
 It sets up your development environment so that you can use the latest JavaScript features, provides a nice developer experience, and optimizes your app for production.
+Create React App doesn’t handle backend logic or databases; it just creates a frontend build pipeline, so you can use it with any backend you want.
+It uses build tools like Babel and webpack under the hood, but works with zero configuration.

 Now install two more packages ```react-redux``` and ```redux```:
 ```